Proposal of a quantum version of active particles via a nonunitary quantum walk: Introduction

 \subsection{Quantum walks}

-The quantum walk is a quantum analogue of random walk.
-Instead of stochastic fluctuations of a classical random walker, a quantum walker moves under interference of quantum fluctuations at each site, which deterministically governs the walker's dynamics.
-Quantum walk was originally introduced by Aharonov \textit{et al.}~\cite{Aharonov93}, who first referred to it as ``quantum random walk''.
-Meyer~\cite{Meyer96} built a systematic model and found a correspondence to Feynman's path integral~\cite{Feynman65} of the Dirac equation.
-Started by Farhi and Gutmann~\cite{Farhi98}, quantum walks have been well studied in the context of quantum information~\cite{Ambainis12, Asaka21}.
-To this day, studies of quantum walks have become even more interdisciplinary and extended over a variety of research fields, such as biophysics~\cite{Engel07, Dudhe22} and condensed-matter physics~\cite{Oka05}, particularly topological materials~\cite{Kitagawa10, Kitagawa12, Asboth13}.
+The quantum walk is a quantum analog of the random walk.
+Nonetheless, we note that the quantum walk exhibits deterministic quantum dynamics without any stochasticity.
+Instead of stochastic fluctuations of the classical random walker, the quantum walker moves under quantum interference at each site, which deterministically governs the dynamics of the walker’s wave function.
+Its classical limit may be achieved only after introducing decoherence or other additional effects.

+Quantum walk was originally introduced by Aharonov \textit{et al.}~\cite{Aharonov93}, who first referred to it as the ``quantum random walk''.
+Meyer~\cite{Meyer96} built a systematic model for the quantum walk and revealed its correspondence to the Feynman path integral~\cite{Feynman65} of the Dirac equation.
+Beginning with Farhi and Gutmann~\cite{Farhi98}, quantum walks have been well studied in the context of quantum information~\cite{Ambainis12, Asaka21}.
+To date, studies of quantum walks have become even more interdisciplinary and have extended to a variety of research fields, such as biophysics~\cite{Engel07, Dudhe22} and condensed-matter physics~\cite{Oka05}, particularly topological materials~\cite{Kitagawa10, Obuse11, Kitagawa12, Asboth13}.

-There are two types of time evolution: continuum-time quantum walks and discrete-time quantum walks.
-In the present paper, we focus on the latter, in which the space and time are both discrete, and refer to it as ``QW''.
-We first investigate non-Hermitian quantum walk as a quantum active particle in one dimension.
-In need of extension of our quantum active matter to higher dimensions, we utilize multi-dimensional quantum walks~\cite{Yamagishi23} with which we can make correspondence to the Dirac equation and further to the Schr\"{o}dinger equation in higher dimensions.
+The term "quantum walk" often refers to two types of time evolution, namely, continuous-time quantum walks and discrete-time quantum walks.
+In the present paper, we focus on the latter, in which the space and time are both discrete.
+In the next section, we investigate a nonunitary quantum walk as a quantum active particle in one dimension.
+To extend our quantum active matter to higher dimensions, we utilize a quantum active particle in two-dimensional quantum walks~\cite{Yamagishi23}, using which we can obtain correspondence to the Dirac equation and further to the Schr\"{o}dinger equation in higher dimensions.
+We present the results in Supplementary Materials S-V. The final section summarizes the paper.
+To make the paper self-contained, we provide a compact review of the quantum walk in the Supplementary Materials S-I.